 Borage is also used for a hormone problem called adrenal insufficiency, for "blood purification," to increase urine flow, to prevent inflammation of the lungs, as a sedative, and to promote sweating.
 Borage is also used to increase breast milk production and to treat bronchitis and colds.

-Borage is applied to the skin for infantile seborrheic dermatitis and is also used in a dressing to soften the skin.
+Borage is applied to the skin for red, itchy rash on the scalp of infants (seborrheic dermatitis) and is also used in a dressing to soften the skin.

 In foods, borage is eaten in salads and soups.